-10. Remain actively engaged in using and analysing emerging evidence of the effects of Brexit, Covid 19 and other recent economic shocks.
-Understand and communicate how this affects the movements of freight on an East-West and North-South basis, how demand for and access to ports changes and potential change in uses of freight terminals including distribution centres.
-This should then be utilised in business case development and the refreshed TfN Strategic Transport Plan.
+- Work across the TAME and Strategy teams at TfN with the Department for Transport in developing the Data Discovery project.
+This will encourage data democratisation which will lead to increased levels of freight efficiency and reduced emissions and will enable partners to access more freight data that will strengthen and enhance business cases that include a freight and logistics element. - Remain actively engaged in using and analysing emerging evidence of the effects of Brexit, Covid-19, and other recent economic shocks.
+Understand and communicate how this affects the movements of freight on an east-west and north-south basis, how demand for and access to ports changes, and potential change in uses of freight terminals including distribution centres.
+This should then be utilised in business case development and the revised TfN Strategic Transport Plan, due to be published in 2024.